"It's a total Eclipse "

 The benefits of alloy wheels include a lower unsprung weight and more efficient brake cooling.
 It is worth noting that although they can look cool on the Eclipse Big alloy wheels will actually decrease your performance.
-The larger you go the lower your acceleration will be - this to the change in your effective final drive ratio.
+The larger you go the lower your acceleration will be - this is due to the change in your effective final drive ratio.
 Aim to keep the overall rolling diameter of the wheel the same as supplied from the factory.
 In all cases we do not recommend going above 18 inches.

 For more information on Tuning your car please join us in our friendly forum where you can discuss Eclipse options in more detail with our Eclipse owners.
 It would also be worth reading our unbiased Mitsubishi tuning articles to get a full grasp of the benefits and drawbacks of each modification.